Viktor Gutić: Early life

 Viktor Gutić was born in Banja Luka on 23 December 1901.
 He completed his secondary education in his hometown.
 In his teenage years, he was one of the founders of the Croatian National Youth (Hrvatska nacionalna omladina, HANAO), the youth arm of the Party of Rights.
 Following the creation of the Kingdom of Serbs, Croats and Slovenes in late 1918, he joined the Croatian Peasant Party (Hrvatska seljačka stranka, HSS) and became its local branch secretary.
-He subsequently enrolled in the University of Zagreb's Faculty of Law.
-After graduating from law school and completing his doctoral thesis, he returned to Banja Luka and opened his practice.
+He subsequently enrolled in the University of Zagreb's Faculty of Law, and upon graduation with a doctoral thesis, he returned to Banja Luka and opened his practice.
 Among his law clerks was Vilko Butorac, who would later become one of his closest confidants.
 In 1925, Gutić left the HSS and joined Ante Trumbić's Croatian Federalist Peasant Party (Hrvatska federalistička seljačka stranka, HFSS).
 Gutić soon left the HFSS because he considered it too moderate.

 In the early 1930s, Gutić became a supporter of the fascist Croatian nationalist Ustaše movement and its leader Ante Pavelić.
-The movement had been outlawed shortly after its creation in 1929 and Pavelić was forced into exile.
+The movement had been outlawed shortly after its creation in 1929, and Pavelić was forced into exile.
 Gutić's political activities—which included distributing Ustaše propaganda materials—led to several criminal convictions, most of which resulted in fines.
-In 1932, he was jailed for 15 months at Sremska Mitrovica prison.
-There, he shared a cell with other Ustaše, including Juco Rukavina and Jurica Frković.
+In 1932, he was jailed for 15 months at Sremska Mitrovica prison, where he shared a cell with other Ustaše, including Juco Rukavina and Jurica Frković.
 (Note: Both were later closely involved in setting up the Jadovno concentration camp.)
-After his release, he continued engaging in Ustaše activities.
-He was arrested again in 1938.
-Subsequent to this, he organized the first Ustaše cell on the territory of the Vrbas Banovina.
-According to the scholars Goran Latinović and Nikola Ožegović, for much of the interwar period, Gutić "was known only for his drinking and unpaid bills, and he was exposed to ridicule due to his homosexuality."
-In the lead-up to the outbreak of World War II in Yugoslavia, he was reportedly fond of saying that he was "thirsty for Serbian blood".
-During this time, he maintained regular contact with Ustaše members outside the country.
-Among the Ustaše sympathizers he made contact with in Yugoslavia was the Franciscan friar Miroslav Filipović, who joined the movement in 1940.
+After his release, he continued engaging in Ustaše activities, and was arrested again in 1938.
+During his incarceration, he organized the first Ustaše branch in the Vrbas Banovina.
+According to the scholars Goran Latinović and Nikola Ožegović, for much of the interwar period, Gutić was known to the people of Banja Luka for his drinking habits, debts, and his homosexuality, the latter of which was frequently ridiculed.
+In the lead-up to the outbreak of World War II in Yugoslavia, he maintained regular contact with Ustaše members outside the country, as well as inside it, such as the Franciscan friar Miroslav Filipović, who joined the movement in 1940.
+According to Latinović and Ožegović, he was fond of saying that he was "thirsty for Serbian blood".